Brexit and food businesses

 Importing animals, animal products and high-risk food and feed not of animal origin after EU Exit.
 Read the guidance on how to import when the UK leaves the EU.

-If you're importing high-risk food and feed not of animal origin, ensure that those consignments enter the UK at a Designated Point of Entry (DPE).
+If you're importing high-risk food and feed not of animal origin, ensure that those consignments enter the UK at a Border Control Post.

-If importing from the rest of the world via the EU, make sure that those consignments enter the UK at a Border Inspection Post (BIP) or a DPE.
+If importing from the rest of the world via the EU, make sure that those consignments enter the UK at a border control post or designated point of entry.

 If importing most fish and fish products between the UK and EU, you will need a catch certificate.
 Guidance is available on exporting and importing fish if there’s no Brexit deal.